the-gigi/auto-web-login/README.md

 ## auto-web-login

-Every AWS SSO user knows the drill - you diligently go through your day trying to your best to increase shareholders value in your terminal, and suddenly out of the blue you get an uplifting message like:
+Every AWS SSO user knows the drill - you diligently go through your day trying to your best to increase the shareholders' value in your terminal, and suddenly out of the blue you get an uplifting message like:

 ```
 SSOProviderInvalidToken: the SSO session has expired or is invalid